Third Battle of Brega

-The Third Battle of Brega was a battle during the Libyan Civil War between government forces and anti-Gaddafi forces for control of the town of Brega and its surroundings.
+The Third Battle of Brega was fought during the Libyan Civil War between government forces and anti-Gaddafi forces for control of the town of Brega and its surroundings.

 Background

-After previously advancing rapidly along the coast of the Gulf of Sidra in a previous offensive, the rebels were quickly pushed back.
+After advancing rapidly along the coast of the Gulf of Sidra in a previous offensive, the rebels were quickly pushed back.
 They had initially advanced 300 km from Ajdabiya to just 120 km from Gaddafi's hometown of Sirte.
-However, they were rolled back in a government counter-offensive and by 30 March, were back to their starting positions at Ajdabiya with Brega being retaken by the loyalists that night.
+However, they were forced to retreat in a government counter-offensive and by 30 March, were back to their starting positions at Ajdabiya, with Brega being retaken by the loyalists that night.